 While it is still considered a niche interest by some, anime fandom has grown worldwide over the past 30 years.
+Now, there are plenty of famous people who watch anime.
 With anime subs available throughout network and cable TV along with anime streaming sites like Crunchyroll, the anime fanbase has grown into more than just typical otaku.
-There are even celebrities who like anime and some, like Michael B. Jordan, are enthusiastically vocal about their fandom.
+Of the celebrities who like anime, some like Michael B. Jordan, are enthusiastically vocal about the fandom.

 Michael B. Jordan is very vocal about his love for anime.
 He even launched a collection inspired by his favorite anime - Naruto: Shippuden - for a collaboration with Coach.

 Jordan also produced and starred in gen:LOCK on Rooster Teeth.
 He even styled his Black Panther villain after Vegeta, from Dragon Ball Z.